DakaraProject/dakara-player/README.md

 #### Virtual environment

-It is strongly recommended to run Dakara player VLC on virtual environment.
+It is strongly recommended to run the Dakara player VLC within a virtual environment.

 #### Python dependencies